binaryage/env-config/readme.md

 Also please note that existence of a variable name which is a prefix of another variable name will cause naming conflict warning and will be ignored (`OOPS/RUNTIME` is prefix of `OOPS/RUNTIME/DEBUG` in our example above).

+Some shells [like Bash](http://stackoverflow.com/a/2821183/84283) do not allow slashes in variable names, you can use two underscores instead of a slash.

 ### Integration